Relief Support Workers – Supported Living Service

 Location: No fixed place, the successful candidate will be required to work across the PSS Home & Communities portfolio

 At PSS, we’ve got an important job to do; and that’s to help people make the most of their lives.
 Whether you’re working directly with the people who use our services, or behind the scenes in one of our offices, every day you’ll be helping to make other people feel happier, healthier and more supported.

 We’re a social enterprise or, as we like to call it – a ‘business with a heart’.
 This means that all the money we make goes back into finding new ways to help people.
 Our aim is simple; we want to help people change their lives for the better – no matter what life throws at them.
-We’ve got offices across Merseyside, Wales, Manchester, Norfolk and Suffolk, the Isle of Man and the Midlands, where we’re making our stamp.
+We’ve got offices across Merseyside, Wales, Manchester, Norfolk and Suffolk and the Midlands, where we’re making our stamp.

 What’s our Supported Living service all about?

 We have homes in Liverpool where people can live safely in their own flat or live with other people in a house.
 People living in one of our Supported Living arrangements can live as independently as you want to.
 They’ll have a support worker who can give them as much or as little support as they want and need.
 This could be adults with a learning disability, an older person who may need some support around the home, someone experiencing mental health struggles, somebody going through substance misuse or a young adult who needs support.

 The support offered is completely person-centred and built around the individual person, their needs and goals for the future.
 Support workers can work with that person to help them develop new skills and become independent, manage their money and apply for benefits, access health and social care services, gain employment, get involved in the community, manage their emotions, take their medications, look after their personal care.
 It’s all about helping people feel safe, happy and well.